Resources

 Great Transition Initiative

-Learn about Basic Income
+Learn about Basic Income in Canada

 OBIN's C-Team members, Dr. Tracy Smith-Carrier and Dr. James Mulvale, have developed a clear and easy-to-follow overview of Basic Income.
 It's a perfect introduction to share with anyone who wants practical information on what Basic Income in Canada could look like.
 Read Basic Income 101: Values, Methods, and Costs.